RAN Digital Twin#

 Layer selection: layer selection for each selected UE.

 MCS selection: MCS selection for each selected UE using the SINR measured by the RAN PHY.
-An outer-loop link adaptation is employed to add a positive/negative offset to the measured SINR.
-The offset is tuned by the ACK/NACK result of the last scheduled transmission for the given UE.
+Outer-loop link adaptation is used to add a positive/negative offset to the measured SINR.
+The offset is adjusted based on the ACK/NACK result of the last scheduled transmission for the given UE.

 For 64T64R MU-MIMO scheduling, the following procedures are executed in each time slot: first, the necessary input data is provided to cuMAC, and then the three MU-MIMO scheduler functions are run sequentially on the GPU.